0xrafiKaji/smart-contract-auditing-note-best-practice-/day-18-23-first-flights/README.md

 - Participated in **CodeHawks’ RaiseBox Faucet** audit contest 🧑‍💻
 - Reviewed real smart contracts deployed for testing purposes
 - Performed both **manual analysis** and **tool-assisted scanning**
-- Documented all findings using the standard **Title → Description → Impact → PoC → Recommendation** format
+- Documented all findings using the standard **TITLE (Root + Impact) → Description → Severity → Risk → Impact → Tools Used → Recommended mitigation → Proof of Concepts(with code)** format
 - Submitted all issues within the competition deadline

 ---